marclove/pythreads/README.md

     authenticate and authorize your application access to their account.
     Upon authorization, they will be sent to your THREADS_REDIRECT_URI.
-At your THREADS_REDIRECT_URI endpoint, call `complete_authorization` with the full URL of the request made to your server, which will contain an auth code.
-You must also pass the `state_key`, which was generated in the previous step:
+At your THREADS_REDIRECT_URI endpoint, call `complete_authorization` with the full URL of the request made to your server (which contains the auth code) and the `state_key`, which was generated in the previous step:

     ```python
     credentials = Threads.complete_authorization(requested_url, state_key)
     ```

-3. This automatically exchanges the auth code for a short-lived token and then exchanges the short-lived token for a long-lived token.
-It returns a `Credentials` object.
-The `Credentials` object can be serialized and deserialized to/from JSON, making it easy for you to persist it in the user's session or some other data store.
+3. This method automatically exchanges the auth code for a short-lived token and immediately exchanges the short-lived token for a long-lived token.
+    The method returns `Credentials` object, which contains this long-lived token and details about the user.
+The `Credentials` object can be serialized and deserialized to/from JSON, making it easy for you to persist it in some data store or store it encrypted in the user's session.

     ```python
     json = credentials.to_json()